 Should one use a registry cleaner or not has always been a debatable question.
-Microsoft once offered their own registry cleaners like RegClean, RegMaid, which were discontinued long time back, and also its Windows Live OneCare registry cleaner, which was discontinued more recently.
-The question as to whether registry cleaners actually makes a Windows PC run faster however still remains!
-In my opinion, using a safe registry cleaner or registry defragmenters occasionally might be good house-keeping, but do not expect any real performance gains after using a Registry Cleaner!
+Microsoft once offered their own registry cleaners like RegClean, RegMaid, which were discontinued a long time back, and also its Windows Live OneCare registry cleaner, which was discontinued more recently.
+The question as to whether registry cleaners actually make a Windows PC run faster however still remains!
+In my opinion, using a safe registry cleaner or registry defragmenters occasionally might be good housekeeping, but do not expect any real performance gains after using a Registry Cleaner.

 Today we will have a look at Registry Life, another a free Registry Cleaning & Optimization Tool for Windows, which not only cleans up your Windows Registry, but also defragments the registry.